 Ever wondered how many people have access to the internet worldwide?

-At the moment, this figure stands at an impressive 4.33 billion, according to a survey that looked into how many people use the internet every day in the third quarter of 2019.
+At the moment, this figure stands at an impressive 4.66 billion, according to a survey that looked into how many people use the internet every day as of October 2020.

-Comparing this to figures from the third quarter of 2018, this represents an increase of 327 million people year on year.
+Comparing this to figures 2019, this represents an increase of 530 million people year on year.
 Interestingly, the number of active internet users worldwide is growing eight times faster than the world population.

 Chrome is the runaway winner, due to its convenience, ease of use, clean interface, and excellent security features like protection against phishing and malware.
 Safari is the default browser for Apple products, thanks to its speed and range of smart features.